 Who makes up the minimum wage workforce?

-There are surprisingly a lot of facts that proponents of a higher federal minimum wage seem to ignore.
-The first one being that economic growth is a significant driver of wage growth.
+There are, surprisingly, a lot of facts that proponents of a higher federal minimum wage seem to ignore.
+The first one is that economic growth is a significant driver of wage growth.
 This can be seen especially with the growth in wages in recent years.
 Take 2019, for example; it was a year of growth.
-Between 2016 and 2019 a lot of households experienced growth in household incomes.
+Between 2016 and 2019, a lot of households experienced growth in household incomes.
 Additionally, as reported by the Wall Street Journal,

 According to the Bureau of Labor Statistics Usual Weekly Earnings survey, most workers’ wages rose a bit more than 10% from December 2016 through December 2019, and those in the bottom 10% got a raise of 15.6%.

-Additionally, the minimum has been proven as an ineffective tool to pull adults and families out of poverty due to its makeup.
-Evidence shows that the minimum wage workforce has continuously been made up of a tiny and shrinking fraction of the workforce contrary to some claims.
+Additionally, the minimum wage has been proven as an ineffective tool to pull adults and families out of poverty due to its makeup.
+Evidence shows that the minimum wage workforce has continuously been made up of a tiny and shrinking fraction of the workforce, contrary to some claims.

-Moreover, the minimum wage workforce is rarely made of people that head households but teenagers and young adults working part-time.
-Let us look for instance at who made up the minimum wage labor force in 2019, the year we saw a big drive for the $15 minimum wage,
+Moreover, the minimum wage workforce is rarely made of people that head households, but usually consists of teenagers and young adults working part-time.
+Let us look, for instance, at who made up the minimum wage labor force in 2019, the year we saw a big drive for the $15 minimum wage.